 Hand Surgery, Upper Extremity, and Microvascular Surgery Fellowship

-Program training directorMarc J. Richard, MD
+Program Training DirectorMarc J. Richard, MD

-Training dates: August 1 through July 31
+Fellowship Dates: August 1 through July 31

 The purpose of the Duke Orthopaedic Hand, Upper Extremity, and Microvascular Surgery Fellowship is to offer fellows special knowledge and training in the management of: